newlyceum/curriculum/README.md

 ### Social Studies

-From Oak Meadow (and Common Core):
+From Oak Meadow (and Common Core) for Grade 7:

 * Empires of Asia
 * European Age of Enlightenment